yessser/Gestion-Aeroport-Projet-Resaux/README.md

 # Multiclient App for Tracking Flights

-A Java and JavaFX based application that provides real-time tracking of flights and their corresponding planes and stations.
+A Java and JavaFX based application that provides a simulation of real-time tracking of flights and their corresponding planes and stations.

 ## Screenshots